Subscribo/Subscribo/README.md

     }
 ```

+Notes:
-Note: `configure_satis.sh` script provides similar file for you in `bin/files/composer`
+ * `configure_satis.sh` script provides similar file for you in `bin/files/composer`
    directory and provides you with a hint how to copy it over your previous configuration (if any).
    It is recommended that you first check the content of your current configuration before you overwrite it.
+ * If you intend to use `composer update` etc., both from your host terminal as well as from `vagrant ssh`,
+   then you need to put this file into `~/.composer` directory of your user
+   on both vagrant machine as well as on host machine

 ### C.2 Satis update